arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 From the above example script, we can highlight the main functions:

 - `sensor.set_pixformat(<Sensor>)` lets you set the pixel format for the camera sensor.
-The Nicla Vision is compatible with these: `sensor.GRAYSCALE`, `sensor.RGB565`, `sensor.BAYER` and `sensor.YUV422`.
+The Nicla Vision is compatible with these:
+  - `sensor.GRAYSCALE`
+  - `sensor.RGB565`
+  - `sensor.BAYER`
+  - `sensor.YUV422`

 To define the pixel format to any of the supported ones, just add it to the `set_pixformat` function argument.

 - `sensor.set_framesize(<Resolution>)` lets you define the image frame size in terms of pixels.
 [Here](https://docs.openmv.io/library/omv.sensor.html#sensor.set_framesize) you can find all the different options.